micronDLA/SDK/README.md

 # Supported Frameworks

-We currently support all the frameworks in the ONNX format: [https://onnx.ai/](https://onnx.ai/)

-**Pytorch:**

-See this manual.

-**Tensorflow:**

-For any help with unsupported frameworks or issues, please submit an Issue (section: Submit Issues)
+We currently support all the frameworks in the ONNX format: [https://onnx.ai/](https://onnx.ai/).
+We have run models from PyTorch, Tensorflow and Caffe2.
+For any help with unsupported frameworks or issues, please submit an Issue (section: Submit Issues).

 # Questions and answers